 “Wait, you’re… not considered an adult in your culture?”

-Tyla sent Malyn a glance and then ducked his head as one of his soft, charming smiles overtook his face.
+Tyla sent Malyn a quick glance, a soft, charming smile overtaking his face.
 “I don’t mean in that sense.
 We’re just… not expected to have proper jobs yet.
 Most other Talan around my age wrote off travel after we came here, stayed in Nuuvatu, but this is the world we’re a part of now and I wanted to learn more about it.
 When I heard about the opportunity on your team, it seemed like the perfect way to get out into the world and experience new things.”

 “I’m glad you applied.”